chrismcintosh/bolt-pro/README.md

 *Create new Genesis Framework child themes at a lightning fast pace and finish with incredibly small files*

-Welcome to the Genesis / Foundation starter theme.
-This is a developer theme meant to be a launchpad for developing with the Genesis Framework.
+Welcome to the Bolt Pro starter theme for the Genesis Framework.
+This is a developer theme meant to be a blank canvas for developing with the Genesis Framework.
 It utilizes the Foundation Framework for front-end development.

 I have tried to leave the Genesis Framework as untouched as possible.